 Mazda Axela Sport

 While the Mazda Axela Sport is currently in its third generation, the majority of the cars available for export are from the second generation, so we will look at the specs for that group.
 Under the bonnet of a second generation Mazda Axela Sport you can find any of six powerplants: three petrol and three diesel.
 The petrol offerings include a 1,597 cc I4 capable of 122 bhp and 186 N-m of torque; a 1,997 cc I4 capable of 148 bhp and 200 N-m of torque; and a 2,350 cc that offers 167 bhp and 226 N-m of torque.
 The diesel options have the same displacement and very similar power figures.
-The gearbox options are four, five, and six-speed automatics.
+The gearbox options are four, five, and six-speed automatics with a fuel economy of 17.9 km/l.
 Five and six-speed manuals are also offered.